Tisaghu/Work-Billing-Tracker/README.md

 ## Features

 - **Modern GUI:** Use a clean, intuitive PyQt5 desktop app with calendar-based date selection.
-- **Flexible Time Entry:** Add multiple time chunks per day using a dialog interface.
 - **Calendar View:** Select dates easily in the GUI with a calendar widget.
 - **Stats Panel:** See billed minutes/hours and goal progress for today, week, and month.
 - **CSV Storage:** All data is saved in a portable CSV file for easy backup and analysis.
 - **Modular Codebase:** Clean separation of models, storage, calculations, and UI components.
-- **Extensible:** Easy to add new features, such as PTO/holiday tracking, custom goals, or export formats.

 ## Getting Started